 What if I don't want a prepayment meter?

 If you have decided that a prepayment meter is not right for you then you can switch to a credit meter.
 The best thing to do is to ask your current supplier to change this for you (although in some cases you may be charged for this).
 If you have had a prepayment meter installed due to falling behind on your bills then they may refuse to do this for you.
-Once you have had your meter changed then you can take advantage of the full range of tariffs in the market by using our price comparison tool to look for the best deals on gas and electricity prices.
+Once you have had your meter changed then you can take advantage of the full range of tariffs in the market by using our energy price comparison calculator to look for the best deals on gas and electricity prices.

 How can I get cheap gas and electricity if I have a prepayment meter?